Graphic Design + Brand Identity

 How To Craft A Better Logo

 Put simply, a logo is a distinctive graphic design, stylized name, unique symbol, or another device for identifying a company, product, or service.
 Today, logos are often synonymous with a company’s brand.
+Let’s look at how to make a better logo.
 It’s important to remember though, that a logo is a representation of the brand and not the brand itself.

 Logos are everywhere.
 Businesses use them as part of their brand identity.
 In addition to the business’s primary logo, they may also have individual logos for each product or service.
 Individuals use logos to promote their personal brand.
 In print, on television, and on the internet, if you want to be seen, it seems you need a logo.

 A Great Logo Should: